kunal-arya/rfp/README.md

 ## 🙏 Acknowledgments

 - Built with modern web technologies and best practices
-- AI-assisted development for enhanced productivity
+- AI-assisted development for enhanced productivity and quality
 - Open source libraries and frameworks that made this possible
 - shadcn/ui for the excellent component library
 - Tailwind CSS for the utility-first styling approach
+- Aceternity UI for beautiful landing page components
+- Prisma for excellent database tooling
+- React Query for efficient data fetching

 ---

 **RFPFlow** - Streamline Your RFP Process with Modern Technology 🚀

+*Demonstrating production-ready application development with AI assistance*